catherinewu12/qhacks/README.md

 # QHacks 2019
 ## Chrome Extension Project : Spoilers No Spoiling!
 ###### By Brian Arthur, Jacob Laframboise, Catherine Wu, Emily Zhao

+### Description
-This extension accepts user input to prevent spoilers from appearing on webpages while on Chrome.
+This extension prompts and accepts user input to prevent spoilers from appearing on webpages while on Chrome.

 #### Installation
 Download the qhacks folder.
 Go to "More Tools" --> "Extensions".
 Load unpacked and choose the qhacks folder.